-Frank Capra’s 1941 film “Meet John Doe” endures as a homespun American fantasy.
-Andrew Gerle and Eddie Sugarman were inspired by the everyman saga’s timeless appeal, the result of which is an earnest musical blessed with an occasionally soaring score but hampered by a weighty book and a few too many melodramatic moments
+Frank Capra’s 1941 film “Meet John Doe” endures as a homespun American fantasy even though it glorified the naivete of a post Depression-era populace.
+Collaborators Andrew Gerle and Eddie Sugarman were inspired by the everyman saga’s timeless appeal, the result of which is an earnest musical blessed with an occasionally soaring score but hampered by a weighty book and a few too many melodramatic moments.

 Kudos to the Ford’s management for rolling the dice on this world preem, the first big project for relative unknowns Gerle and Sugarman, and entrusting it to the seasoned hands of Signature Theater a.d.
 Eric Schaeffer.
 The production is mounted in association with Goodspeed Musicals, which staged a low-key tryout last November at the Norma Terris Theater in Chester, Conn., sans critics.
 The musical has since been reworked by Schaeffer, who was unavailable to direct the earlier production.

 The film earned its status chiefly through the stellar performances of Gary Cooper and Barbara Stanwyck as the unexpected leaders of a national grassroots campaign for decency.
 Stanwyck played the plucky journalist who, upon learning she had just been pinkslipped by the new owner of her New York City newspaper, fabricates in her final column a letter written by “John Doe,” threatening suicide over unemployment and slimy politics.
 Reaction to the letter prompts the paper to hire a public face for the crusade, an out-of-work baseball player (Cooper) who quickly becomes an icon for the oppressed.